ramith-kalhara/DoctorAppointment/README.md

   - Update and delete appointments
 - 🧭 Navigation via a responsive navbar
 - 📄 Additional pages for more information
+- 🔎 Search appointments by doctor name using the search bar on the Appointment view page
+- 🔍 Search doctors by their department on the Doctor page

 ---